 Why Do Cats Paw at Windows?

-- Your cat is testing the window’s strength to see if it will open like a cat flap.
+- Your cat is testing the window’s strength to see if it will open like a cat flap

 Stretching and leaning on windows is a common behavior in cats.
 Many felines enjoy dozing on a windowsill, after all.
 It’s the best way of absorbing rays of the sun without being outside.

-While they’re at it, your cat may apply pressure to see if the window opens.
+Your cat may apply pressure to see if the window opens.
 Even a cat that seems content to live indoors will be curious about the outside world.